The course will demand a very good degree in law or in a related discipline.

 A good degree in the United Kingdom is a 2.1 at 65% or equivalent; this will be the minimum requirement.

 Students with foreign qualifications will conform to the minimum requirements for admission.

 Months of entry

-Under the programme, students must follow three compulsory modules, and choose from a range of optional modules.
-Modules will be delivered either through small group seminars.
+Under the course, students must complete four compulsory modules, and choose from a range of optional modules.
+Modules will be delivered primarily through small group seminars.
 Attendance is mandatory for these seminars, which have been chosen as the primary means of delivering material to students due to the advanced nature of the course.
-Furthermore, small group seminars encourage participation and the development of communications skills.
-What is more, small group settings allow students to benefit from close contact with the academics teaching on the programme, many of which are also experienced practitioners and consultants in their respective fields of expertise.
+Small group seminars encourage participation and the development of communications skills.
+They also allow students to benefit from close contact with the academics teaching on the course, many of which are also experienced practitioners and consultants in their respective fields of expertise.

-The compulsory modules ensure students secure a grounding in the fundamentals of international law and governance, and facilitate in-depth understanding of the foundations of public international law and become familiar with the current debates in the field.
+The compulsory modules ensure that students develop an in-depth understanding of the fundamentals of international law and governance and become familiar with current debates in the field.

-Optional modules then allow students to explore particular aspects of international law and governance, international and regional institutional law, international dispute settlement, international human rights and international humanitarian law and international economic law amongst others, in greater depth.
+Optional modules then allow students to explore particular aspects of international law and governance, such as aspects of international and regional law, international dispute settlement, international human rights, international humanitarian law and international economic law, in greater depth.

-This continues to the end of the Programme, through the compulsory Dissertation module.
-In this way, optional modules, and the dissertation, allow for development of students’ subject specific knowledge as the Programme progresses.
+The completion of optional modules, together with the dissertation, allow for development of students’ subject specific knowledge as the course progresses.
 The development of the students’ skills is achieved mainly through the combination of the compulsory module in Applied Research Methods in Law, taught in Michaelmas term, and the students’ pursuit of the dissertation, supervision for which begins at the start of Epiphany term.
-It is through this that students can practise their skills much more intensely (whilst continuing to acquire a much deeper level of specialised knowledge on their chosen law topic).
+Through these modules, students can practise their skills intensely, whilst continuing to acquire a deeper level of specialised knowledge on their chosen topic.

 Qualification and course duration